 EcoCAR Collegiate Competition Team

-GOALS: To stimulate the development of advanced vehicle technologies that reduce the overall impact of transportation on the environment by designing, building, and refining an automotive alternative fuel vehicle that reduces energy consumption, greenhouse gas emissions, and criteria tailpipe emissions while maintaining consumer acceptability, performance, utility, and safety.
+GOALS: To stimulate the development of advanced vehicle technologies that reduce the overall impact of transportation on the environment by designing, building, and refining an alternative fuel and connected/autonomous vehicle that reduces energy consumption, greenhouse gas emissions, and criteria tailpipe emissions while maintaining consumer acceptability, utility, and safety.

-METHODS & TECHNOLOGIES: Combustion engines, mechanical transmissions, electric machines (motors and generators), electronic power converters, lithium-ion battery packs, battery management systems, embedded microcontrollers, feedback control systems, power management algorithms.
+METHODS & TECHNOLOGIES: Combustion engines, mechanical transmissions, electric machines (motors and generators), electronic power converters, lithium-ion battery packs, battery management systems, computer vision, camera and radar sensor fusion, short-range wireless communication, embedded microcontrollers, feedback control systems, power management algorithms.

 MEETING TIME: Thurs, 10:55-11:45